hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 `networkGatewayEndpoints` refer to the address of [relays](../../models/infrastructure/relays.md) which are the components facilatiting communication across DLT networks.

 How this request is created is beyond the scope of this specification.
-However, generally it is recommended that the signatures of the request are collected through a smart contract in the network blockchain itself.
+The signatures of the requesters can potentially be collected and aggregated through smart contracts on the blockchain maintained by the network.

 #####  Validation of Network DID creation request by the IIN